bpFlacTeam/BpFlacForgenet/README.md

-## Wod Chain Project
+## BpFlac Project

-Official Golang implementation of the WodChain protocol.
+Official Golang implementation of the BpFlac Chain protocol.

 This project was forked from the  go-ethereum.
 And made a lot of changes  to work with wodchain.